Academic Residency Application Information

-The Program uses the Electronic Residency Application Service (ERAS) from the Association of American Medical Colleges to process applications.
-The new application season for a residency position in July of 2014 will commence in August of 2012.
+The Program uses the Electronic Residency Application Service (ERAS) to process applications.
+The new application season for a residency position in July of 2022 will commence in September of 2020.
 This year, there are five positions available through the match for the Boston University School of Medicine Dermatology Training Program.
-The application deadline is November 1, 2012.
+The completed application deadline is November 1st, 2020 5:00 PM EST.

 An updated supplement for the 2020-2021 application cycle is posted here.